conductor-oss/conductor/README.md

 ## Other Requirements
 * JDK 17+
 * UI requires Node 14 to build.
-Earlier Node versions may work but is untested.
+Earlier Node versions may work but are untested.

 ## Get Support
 There are several ways to get in touch with us: